 Marital status and location

 Answer this question.
 Do you have a married life?
 Your marital status has an effect on your premium.
 Compared to when you were single, you will likely consider safety first more now.
-The word “safe” implies that you will try your best to avoid getting into an accident thinking of your family.
+The word “safe” implies that you will try your best to avoid getting into an accident while thinking of your family.
 That means fewer claims for you to make.

 Insurers also consider the area where you live.
 If you are living in a relatively safe place, then you may receive a lower rate.
-For instance, your neighborhood didn’t have any instances of car theft for the past years.
+For instance, your neighborhood didn’t have any instances of car theft in the past years.
 Having a garage makes the cut too.
 Parking your car in such a place means that it is less likely to get stolen.

 Driving record and activity

 Did you have any car accidents during the past few years?
 Insurance companies look into your driving record to calculate your risk.
 After all, a car won’t move without someone driving it.
 The driver is, of course, included in the factors that affect rates.
-Having a blemish in your record means that you have a higher potential risk than someone who has a clean one.
+Having a blemish on your record means that you have a higher potential risk than someone who has a clean one.

 The way you drive gets considered in some cases.
 They will look at your mileage, your hard brakes, and many others.
 Some drivers tend to speed past the limits.
 This is a violation of traffic rules.
 That puts a tick in your driving history.
 If you have a horrible record, then some insurance companies may reject you.